unRob/milpa/.milpa/docs/milpa/command/index.md

 `!milpa!` invokes your command with `source`, if it's a bash script with an `.sh` extension, and otherwise with `exec`.
 If your command does not have an extension, it must have the executable bit on (`chmod +x .milpa/commands/your-command`).

+## Arguments and Options

 The arguments and options passed by the user will be parsed and validated according to your spec, known options will be removed, and arguments will be passed to your command as typed.
 Unknown options will raise an error and your command will not be called.
+Valid arguments and options will be available to your command as environment variables, continue reading for details.

 ## Environment Variables